austinesparza/JonesLab/2025jul10_1040_RStudio_LeftJoin_dbsnpVariantAnnotation_clinvar.md

 ## Interpretation

-This analysis provides a resolution-aware classification of clinical significance across variant sites.
-It confirms that a majority (57%) of evaluated variant sites are unambiguously labeled `Pathogenic`, while the remaining 43% exhibit interpretive conflicts or ambiguity.
-These findings reinforce the importance of context-aware annotation logic and support conservative downstream filtering when clinical confidence is critical.
+This analysis characterizes clinical significance consistency at the variant-site level.
+It shows that over half (57%) of evaluated sites are exclusively annotated as Pathogenic, while the remaining 43% display variation in interpretation.
+These results highlight the relevance of using site-level resolution for annotation review and suggest that stricter filtering may be warranted in workflows where clinical confidence is a priority.
 ---